davidcorbin/mygcc-application/docs/Deployment.md

 Next, you must copy the resources found in the `mygcc-application\res\` directory and its subdirectories to the `mygcc-application\Release\Release\` directory.

 #### Create installer

+1. Copy the release build of the application and all dependencies/DLLs from the `Release/` directory to `package/packages/com.corbinharvey.facade/data`
+1. `cd packages`
+1. `binarycreator -c config/config.xml -p packages FacadeInstaller-<version>`